-After launching College Track at The Durant Center in Spring 2019, College Track opened its first center in the District of Columbia in Fall 2019, welcoming more than 60 students from five neighboring high schools.
+After launching College Track at The Durant Center in Spring 2019, College Track opened its first center in the District of Columbia in 2020, welcoming more than 60 students from five neighboring high schools.
 In partnership with Anacostia High School, Bard High School Early College, Ballou High School, Friendship Tech Prep Public Charter School, and Thurgood Marshall Academy, our students are prepared to rewrite the college completion story for students within the Ward 8 community.

 A View Inside…